This is how business went WAY back in 2008 when I opened my holistic nutrition doors:

 Ready to wipe out 50% of your blogging stress?
-Enter your info for your one year blog editorial planner.
+Enter your name and email below for your one year editorial planner!

 I've been meaning to get my editorial calendar organized for months now, so I'm going to have a taste of my own medicine and complete this challenge WITH YOU.
 I fully expect for someone to call me out if I haven't posted my completed calendar by January 1st.

 When you're done your editorial calendar, share it on social media and tag me on it (Instagram: @ashleysrokosz, Facebook: Ashley Srokosz), and get your ideal clients excited about all their going to learn for free in the coming year!

 Just like I tell my clients: if you fail to plan, plan to fail.
 Set yourself up for a fantastic, make-more-money-than-you-ever-have year by committing to regularly marketing yourself through blogging.

 I wanna know: who's committed to completing the yearly blog editorial planner?
 Let me know in the comments below, and I'll check back with you in the new year!